 Friction between Schumacher and Barrichello?
 Jean Todt says:

-"This is our last thought.
+"This is the least of our problems.
 One rightfully wants to be ahead of the other.
 But they respect a team in which the only tension is the will to improve.
 And we still have to work hard.
-In Indianapolis we were still competitive.
+In Indianapolis, we were competitive anyway.
 Many things could happen in the ten remaining races".

-Todt doesn't judge the decision of the other teams, and he has no fears if this year Ferrari finds itself alone against the majority of teams:
+Todt does not judge the decision of the other teams, and he has no fears if this year Ferrari finds itself alone against the majority of teams:

 "It's strange that instead of adapting to the rules, someone expects the rules to adapt to situations.
 Ridiculous.
 We don't feel like we're in the dock of the accused, but we don't feel like we're in the dock of the imbeciles either.
-If there was a problem at turn 13, it would have been enough to reduce the speed at that point, or, as we do, increase the tire pressure.
+If there was a problem at turn 13, it would have been enough to reduce the speed at that point, or, as we did, increase the tyre pressure.
 You lose in performance, but you are safe.
-In Indianapolis we anticipated Schumacher's pit stop to check the tyres.
-In Malaysia with Rubens and in Barcelona with Michael we had problems losing precious results, but we didn't ask to stop the race or change the track.
+In Indianapolis, we anticipated Schumacher's pit stop to check the tyres.
+In Malaysia with Rubens and in Barcelona with Michael, we had problems losing precious results, but we didn't ask to stop the race or change the track.
 We won like in boxing: by technical knockout.
-The first success of the season and the first brace, albeit in particular circumstances.
-I'm sorry for the American organizers and for the fans.
+The first success of the season and the first one-two finish, albeit in particular circumstances.
+I'm sorry for the American organisers and for the fans.
 Let's hope that such a story does not repeat itself.
 The FIA will certainly consider the situation carefully".

-Following the many controversies, Michelin will decide to compensate all the tickets for the event and offer 20.000 tickets for the 2006 edition, distributed among the spectators of the 2005 edition.
+Following the many controversies, Michelin decided to compensate all the tickets for the event and offer 20.000 tickets for the 2006 edition, distributed among the spectators of the 2005 edition.